AnnyaB/Portfolio-Website/README.md

 ## Main CW

-- Integrating html, css, vanilla js
+- Integrating
-- Learning and contributing on a regular basis
-- Beginner's approach to html, css and js
-- Acessible and usable site practices
+- HTML5
+- CSS3
+- Vanilla JavaScript
+- No templates or libraries are being implemented

+## Focus is on

+- Web Accessibility
+- Web Usability
-- Level AA conformance testing
+- Conformance should meet the requirements of Level AA
-- Work in progress
+- Simple yet aesthetic design